17 Alarming Corruption in Sports Statistics in 2025

 Highlights of the Article

-• 12% of the illegal gambling market worldwide was from Tennis.
+• 12% of the global illegal gambling market share came from Tennis.

-• 10 Chinese snooker players were accused of match-fixing.
+• In 2023, 10 Chinese snooker players received lifetime bans and fines due to match-fixing.

 • Sports is perceived as the 2nd most corrupt industry based on the UK public’s opinion.